Dig (command): With output formatting

 wikimedia.org.
 3600 IN MX 10 mx1001.wikimedia.org.

 wikimedia.org.
 3600 IN MX 50 mx2001.wikimedia.org.

 Where +noall +answer +multiline are simply output formatting flags.

 History

-dig was originally written by Steve Hotz and incorporated into BIND 4; later it was rewritten by Michael Sawyer, and is maintained by the Internet Systems Consortium as part of BIND 9.
+dig was originally written by Steve Hotz and incorporated into BIND 4 since at least 1990; later it was rewritten by Michael Sawyer, and is maintained by the Internet Systems Consortium as part of BIND 9.

 When originally written, the manual page for dig indicated that its name was an acronym for "Domain Information Groper".
 This expansion was removed in 2017; the tool's name is now simply "dig".